surfrock66/torque/README.md

+This repo is a fork from surfrock66 adaption of the OpenTorque Viewer, originally developed by econpy.

 This repo contains everything needed to setup an interface for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.

 The interface allows the user to: